ucsd-cse125-sp24/group3/README.md

 3. From inside the `build` directory, run `cmake` like so:
     ```sh
     cmake ..
     ```
+    If you are on windows, however, you will have to run it like this:
+    ```
+    cmake -G "Unix Makefiles" ..
+    ```
 4. Then, you can build the `server` and `client` executables with these commands:
     ```sh